These programs include school and residential programs serving children and adolescents with ASD, brain injury and other neurodevelopmental disorders.

 Applicants must be in the process of completing a doctoral degree in professional psychology from an APA-accredited, degree-granting institution in the United States.

 Applicants must have completed appropriate practicum training that included delivery of professional psychological services appropriate for their targeted placement sites.
 Applicants must demonstrate ethical conduct and interpersonal skills appropriate to the professional practice of psychology.
-Applicants' interests and aptitudes must be in concert with our program's goals and objectives.
-Applicants should have an understanding of our program's philosophy and model of training.
+Applicants' interests and aptitudes must be compatible with our program's goals and objectives.
+Applicants should understand our program's philosophy and model of training.

 Remote interviews will be offered to candidates who meet the criteria above.
 Potential candidates will be invited to interview on one of three days in January.
 This format allows applicants the opportunity to meet several faculty members and current interns and clarify their understanding of the program model and requirements.
 This will be done in both group and individual interview formats.